 Walk along the Brooklyn Promenade

 For the New York of the movies, be sure to walk along the Brooklyn Promenade for epic views over Manhattan’s skyline straight out of your favorite movie.
+At the entrance of the promenade, is a boulder with a plaque marking the site of George Washington’s Headquarters during the Revolutionary War.
 It’s especially beautiful here around sunset–and at night.

 Farmers Market Cadman Plaza

 Every Tuesday and Thursday year round, there are stalls of farmers selling farm-fresh products and entrepreneurs selling artisanal goods at the Farmers Market at Cadman Plaza.
 (Is it truly Brooklyn if we don’t have some hipsters?)
 This is a great place to pick up fresh produce.
 During the Christmas season, you’ll find handmade products here.

 Take in views from The Empire Stores Complex